 Are you looking for the best neighborhood to stay in Nice?
 Discover where to stay during your next vacation in France’s fifth-largest city!

 When you arrive in a city you don’t know much about, the question of which area to stay in is always as strategic as it is decisive.
 Though accommodation options in the city are abundant, it’s best to select the area to stay in Nice that best suits your needs.
 France’s fifth largest city after Paris, Marseille, Lyon and Toulouse, the city has 342,522 inhabitants (2015) and 1,004,826 inhabitants throughout the urban area.
 Not far from Italy, the metropolis of Nice-Côte d’Azur enjoys a dream Mediterranean climate, an ideal location between the sea and the mountains, and welcomes four million tourists every year.
-Nice’s quarters are very different from one another, and it is possible to stay in Nice at an affordable price.
+In the same way that no two cities of Provence are alike, from the glitz and glamour of Visit Saint-Tropez in French Riviera to see stars or just feel like one! to the industrious and anchored in reality Toulon, Nice’s neighborhoods are very different from one another, and it is possible to stay in Nice at an affordable price.
 It all depends on where you choose to stay…